ansible/dispatcherd/docs/message_formats.md

 #### Worker to Main Process

-When the worker communicates information back to the main process, it must identify itself, and identify the event.
-For example:
+When the worker communicates information back to the main process for several reasons.

+##### Ready-for-work message

+After starting up, the worker sends this message to indicate that it is ready to receive tasks.

 ```json
 {